Mobile app development

 Should we build a native app or a web app first?

-That depends on the workflow.
-Native apps are stronger for device features, offline needs, and app-store distribution.
-Web apps are often faster for portals, dashboards, and customer workflows that need broad access.
+It depends on the job.
+Native apps are better for device features, offline use, and app-store distribution.
+Web apps are often faster for portals, dashboards, and broad customer access.

 Can the mobile experience share the same backend as the website?

 Yes.
-A shared backend is often the cleanest approach because the website, app, admin tools, and automations can use the same data model and reporting foundation.
+A shared backend is often the cleanest setup because the website, app, admin tools, and automations can use the same data and reporting.